 The number of people without food security has risen dramatically in our community.
 We want to do whatever we can to help this growing problem, so we've come up with two goals:

-One, to provide donations to our local food bank on a consistent basis.
+One: to provide a steady flow of donations to our local food bank

-Two, to encourage as many people as possible to donate by making it really easy for them.
+Two: to encourage as many people as possible to donate by making it really easy

 This is how Paramount Pantry was born.